LightningFF/lightning/README.md

 # ⚡️ Lightning ![Tests](https://github.com/LightningFF/lightning/actions/workflows/run_test.yml/badge.svg)
-Set up an end-to-end feature flagging system in <1 minute.
+An end-to-end feature flagging system that can be setup in <1 minute.

+Lightning is a rails gem you can install into your Rails application to get both console and UI access to manage feature flags.
+Lightning saves you time to avoid building an in-house solution.

 ## Getting Started